vlesierse/vlesierse.github.io/_posts/2015-12-20-cache-busting-using-aspnet5.md

 ### E-Tag HTTP Header
 The problem with using ETags is that the browser will always ask the server if the resource is changed.
 If it is still the same, the server will response with a 304 status code.
 When the resource changes, the server sends an updated version with status code 200 and a new ETag header which will be stored in the browser's cache.
 Using ETags saves you the bytes going over the network to your users but it will not cut the amount of calls.
-ASP.NET 5 still have to handle all those request and checks if the files are changed.
+ASP.NET Core still have to handle all those request and checks if the files are changed.

 ### Add Cache-Control HTTP Header
 A good practice is to add a Cache-Control header with your response wich will contain a max-age value.
 This will instruct the browser to use the file from cache for a certain period instead of asking the server if the file has been changed.

-This is a way how to do this easily with ASP.NET 5.
+This is a way how to do this easily with ASP.NET Core.
 You can change the code in your `Startup.cs` to:

 ~~~ csharp
 app.UseStaticFiles(new StaticFileOptions() {